SenseNet/sensenet/docs/docker-image-workflows.md

 - Pull requests build but never log in or push.
 - Manual runs do not push unless `push_image` is explicitly enabled.
 - Manual runs build the branch selected in GitHub's **Run workflow** dialog.
-- The standard matrix builds its available images by default; manual runs may select one.
+- The matrix builds all available images by default, including LocalAuth; manual runs may select one, including `sql-localauth`.
+LocalAuth remains build-only even when `push_image` is enabled; existing images retain their publication rules.
-  LocalAuth is independent and is not included in that matrix.
 - Publishing runs retain the legacy TFS build-date tag: `develop.YYYY.MM.DD` on `develop`, `YYYY.MM.DD` on `master`/`main`, and `<branch>.YYYY.MM.DD` on other branches.
 They also publish a source-branch